GU-CLASP/bbclm2019/README.md

 ./runmodel.sh ProblemN.hs
 ```

-where ProblemX is the N-th example of the test suite.
+where ProblemN is the N-th example of the test suite (subtitute N by a number of an example).